leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 <!-- besides known issues such as [dependency problems](https://pyuncertainnumber.readthedocs.io/en/latest/examples/repeated_variable.html) -->

 `pyuncertainnumber` addresses this need by providing the non-intrusive[^3] capability designed to allow generic black-box models to be rigorously propagated in the face of mixed uncertainties.
-This capability significantly boosts versatility for scientific computations through interfacing with many engineering software.
+This capability significantly boosts versatility for scientific computations through interfacing with many engineering software whose internal workings are not known.